fotosyn/berrycam/README.md

 sudo nano berryCam.py
 ```

-Note: when you run the `berryCam.py` script you'll see an stdout notice.
+Note: after doing this, wen you run the `berryCam.py` script you'll see an stdout notice.
 You can ignore this and image capture on the Pi itself should run normally.

 [Back to top](#top)